ray-project/ray/doc/source/cluster/kubernetes.rst

 Cleanup
 -------

-To remove a Ray Helm release and the associated API resources, use `helm uninstall`_.
+To remove a Ray Helm release and the associated API resources, use `kubectl delete`_ and `helm uninstall`_.
+Note the order of the commands below.

 .. code-block:: shell

+  # First, delete the RayCluster custom resource.
+  $ kubectl -n ray delete raycluster example-cluster raycluster.cluster.ray.io "example-cluster" deleted

   # Delete the Ray release.
   $ helm -n ray uninstall example-cluster